Santosh Mehrotra: Professional life

 Finishing the PhD in 1985 he returned to India to a life in academia.
-In 1988 he became Associate Professor, School of International Studies, Jawaharlal Nehru University, New Delhi.
+In 1988 he became associate professor, School of International Studies, Jawaharlal Nehru University, New Delhi.

 In 1991, Mehrotra was called away to the United Nations system in New York.
 From 1991 to 2006, he spent 15 years with two UN agencies – UNICEF and UNDP.
 In the latter, he was the chief economist of the global Human Development Report (2002–05), New York.
-Before that he led the research programme on developing countries at UNICEF's global research institute, the Innocenti Research Centre, Florence, Italy (1999–2002).
+Before that he led the research programme on developing countries at UNICEF's global research institute, the Innocenti Research Center, Florence, Italy (1999–2002).

 After an international career, he left the UN to return to India in September 2006 to head the Rural Development Division of Planning Commission (India), where he was also the Economic Adviser for the Social Sectors.
 He then headed Development Policy Division, Planning Commission (till August 2009).

-He was Director-General, National Institute of Labour Economics Research (earlier called Institute of Applied Manpower Research), Planning Commission (in the rank of Secretary, Government of India) till August 2014.
+He was Director-General, National Institute of Labour Economics Research (earlier called Institute of Applied Manpower Research), Planning Commission (in the rank of Secretary, Government of India) until August 2014.

 He also held a three-year appointment as Parkin Visiting Professor at the Centre for International Development in the Faculty of Social Sciences, at the University of Bath, UK (2010–13).